 Come on the weekend, and you also have a chance to explore the stalls of the farmers market, offering up fresh local vegetables, flowers, and preserves.

-Alpharetta is less than 15 kilometres northwest of Johns Creek.
+Alpharetta is less than 10 miles northwest of Johns Creek.

 7. Masterpiece Mixers Johns Creek

 If a visit to Johns Creek Arts Center has got you feeling artistic, then an evening at Masterpiece Mixers Johns Creek might be the activity for you.

 This center runs friendly and unstuffy art sessions which anyone can drop into, without having to worry about any potential lack of talent or indeed lack of equipment.
 All the items you’ll need to create your own personal masterpiece are supplied by the team here.